SSPB has developed a unique set of core courses to provide students foundational knowledge in systems, synthetic, and physical biology.

 In this course, students study the bottom-up construction of new cells to elicit engineered behaviors and the standardization of biological design.
 By engineering genetic and metabolic networks, synthetic biologists are able to simplify the complexity of biochemical networks and thus elucidate the quantitative and qualitative behavior of network components.
 This knowledge can be applied toward engineering goals such as the production of a high-value chemicals or therapeutic agents.
 Synthetic Biology is a highly interdisciplinary course, combining aspects of molecular biology, biochemistry, computational biology and theoretical physics.

-These courses are currently offered during the fall semester.
-During the first year, students take all of the core courses for which they have sufficient prerequisites.
 Students are required to complete the core courses during their second year in residence.